International Society for the History of Pharmacy - ISHP

 was founded 1926.
 The society is established to form an international centre for handling all matters of a pharmaceutical historical nature without commercial interests.

 ISHP promotes science, mainly research, teaching and publications in the field of pharmaceutical history.
 A main focus lies in organising an International Congress every two years.
 In the area of publications the ISHP supports the Pharmaceutical Historian.
-To promote research ISHP offers a grant for research projects.
+To promote research the society offers a grant: ISHP research fellowship.

 ISHP is the head organization of 29 national societies for the history of pharmacy.

 is an international journal for the history of pharmacy published by the British Society for the History of Pharmacy on behalf of the ISHP.
 The first number appeared in 1967 (ISSN 0079-1393, Print), and it is now an peer reviewed online open access journal, see Editorials: A New Chapter for Pharmaceutical Historian.